MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 ### Feature updates

 - Kiosk mode enables additional lockdown capabilities.
 Starting with Microsoft Edge version 89, we have added additional lockdown capabilities within kiosk mode to enable customers to get the job done in a productive and more secure experience.
+[Learn more](microsoft-edge-configure-kiosk-mode.md#kiosk-mode-supported-features).

 - Reset your Microsoft Edge sync data in the cloud manually.
 We are introducing a way to reset your Microsoft Edge sync data from within the product.
 This ensures that your data is cleared from Microsoft services, as well as resolving certain product issues that previously required a support ticket.